 Random pollination means that you let the plants do what they do in nature and place both male and female auto-flower plants in the same grow area and let them grow and pollinate themselves.
 This method requires almost no attention from the grower and it is much easier than the controlled method.

-If you want to use this method then you should grow both the desired male and female strain plants in one grow room/area and let them do their magic but you definitely need a ventilator in that room.
-The ventilator will play the role of wind in nature and will help autoflower male pollen float through air and land on the female cannabis plant.
+If you want to use this method then you should grow both the desired male and female strain plants in one grow room/area and let them do their magic but you definitely need to add a ventilator in that room.
+The fan will play the role of wind in nature and will help autoflower male pollen float through air and land on the female cannabis plant flowers.

 This method is really easy and inexperienced / beginner growers can use it to get seeds for the next crop, but this random method can’t provide all the advantages that controlled method can.